Do I have to make an appointment, or can I just turn up?

 No, sorry.
 Appointments are essential for all of our treatments.

 We also need to ensure you have read through (and are familiar with) all of our preparation procedures.
-Some of our prep instructions are required 24 hours before your appointment.
+Some of our prep instructions (such as waxing) are required 24 hours before your appointment.
 We want you to have the best tan!
 Please call us so we can talk you through, or read through our website.

 What is DHA?